With the latest installment of the Wrong Turn franchise now available to rent, here’s a rundown of all the movies, ranked from worst to best.

 (2012)

-It’s a love/hate relationship with the Wrong Turn films.
+It’s a love/hate relationship with the Wrong Turn movies.
 Are they really worth watching?
 The simple answer is actually yes.
 They all make for such a fun watch, especially if you’re into low budget horror movies, and, if you like low budget horror, you’ve probably seen them all at least once.
 A group of friends are in the woods together on Halloween, what could possibly go wrong?
 A whole lot could go wrong when a group of cannibals are also there, waiting to feed on anyone who crosses their paths.
 Despite its Saw-esque vibe with 10x more gruesome kills, including a severed hand on the ground to show the film’s title card, Bloodlines is in last place, as it just doesn’t add anything new to the franchise.

 6. WRONG TURN 3: LEFT FOR DEAD